RSV INFORMATION HUB

 Links to provincial resources:

 New Brunswick is publicly funding the RSV infant immunization—nirsevimab (Beyfortus)—for high-risk infants for the 2025-2026 season.
-All high-risk infants born after April 1, 2025 and high-risk infants up to 24 months of age can receive nirsevimab free of charge.
+All high-risk infants born after April 1, 2025 and high-risk infants up to 24 months of age can receive the immunization free of charge.

 The maternal vaccine—RSVpreF (ABRYSVO)—can be purchased privately with a prescription from a healthcare provider.
 Some private insurances may cover the cost of the vaccine.